eljefe303030/Melius/README.md

 * [Starfield Performance BOOST](https://www.nexusmods.com/starfield/mods/290) has been used to update the low, medium, high and ultra graphic settings profiles.
 To use these, select the profile you need.
 If the profile you want to use is already selected, select another one and then select the one you want e.g. if you want to use the 'high' profile and that is already selected, choose a different one and then select 'high' to enable it.
 * [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
 Options for this mod, including turning it on/off are in the Settings -> Gameplay Options.

+# Recommended Settings
+* Brightness set to 2.62 and contrast to 0.90
+* Film Grain Intensity set to zero

 ## Note for Content Creators

 Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
 To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music by lowering the volume to 0% in the audio settings.